Left, Rear Brake Caliper may Drag – 2010-2020 Thomas Built Buses Saf-T-Liner C2, 2016-2019 HDX, & 2017-2019 EFX School Buses

 • In the Primary Failed Part field, enter 25-FL818-000.

 • In the Parts section, enter the appropriate part number(s) as shown in the Replacement Parts Table.
-Removed calipers will be returned to BendixeBay.
+Removed calipers will be returned to BendixeBay logo.
 See the shipping instructions under “Removed Parts” above.

 • In the Labor section, enter the appropriate SRT from the Labor Allowance Table.